anjalsali/Major-Project/README.md

 # Run Application

-run gad.py for running the GUI Application
+For running the GUI Application open Code directory in terminal and run python3 gad.py